calvinyeungck/pitch_coord_gs24/README.md

 # Pitch Coordinate From ⚽ SN-GS24

 This dataset consist of the pitch coordinate of the [sn-gamestate-24](https://github.com/SoccerNet/sn-gamestate) dataset.
+By using the data provided in this repository, you agree to comply with the SoccerNet license and usage terms.

 ## Download SN data
 1. Install the required package